 Looking after the River Test at Mottisfont

-The River Test, which flows through Mottisfont, has shaped the estate through the centuries, binding the history of the house and its people to the landscape.
+The famous River Test flows through our grounds.
+It has shaped the estate through the centuries, binding the history of the house and its people to the landscape.
+The crystal-clear waters provide vital habitats for many species.

 The River Test is a fantastic example of a chalk stream.
 The water enters the river through chalk springs, giving us beautifully pure, clean water, that maintains relatively stable temperatures and flow rates.